 Among the various shapes of grooves, the herringbone groove, which can suppress whirl instability, has aroused widespread attention.
 The mechanism can be explained as follows: when the journal rotates, the groove restricts the flow of fluids, which causes the fluids to converge at the cusp, forming a pumping effect [24], thus enhancing the local pressure and improving the dynamic characteristics of the journal bearing.
-Narrow groove theory (NGT) has been proposed to investigate the suspension characteristics of a herringbone grooved journal bearing (HGJB) [28, 29], which assumes that the number of grooves is infinite, while for an HGJB with finite slots, its accuracy is unsatisfying.
-Alternatively, the finite difference method (FDM) [30-32] and finite element method (FEM) [33, 34] are used to solve the nonlinear Reynolds equation numerically and are sufficiently accurate compared to the experiments.
-Furthermore, Hirs [35] and Gao [36] experimentally studied a hydrodynamic HGJB and an aerostatic HGJB and obtained better stability compared to a PJB.
-In addition, an HGJB can significantly restrain the radial runout of the high-speed spindle and increase the maximum operating speed [37].
-Due to its excellent dynamic properties, HGJBs have been used in high-speed light-load rotating machinery, such as high-precision machine tool spindles and hard disks.
+Narrow groove theory (NGT) has been proposed to investigate the suspension characteristics of a herringbone grooved journal bearing (HGJB) [28,29], which assumes that the number of grooves is infinite, while for an HGJB with finite slots, its accuracy is unsatisfying.
+Alternatively, the finite difference method (FDM) [23,30,31] and finite element method (FEM) [32,33] are used to solve the nonlinear Reynolds equation numerically and are sufficiently accurate compared with the experiments.
+Furthermore, Hirs [34] and Gao et al. [35] experimentally studied a hydrodynamic HGJB and an aerostatic HGJB and obtained better stability than a PJB.
+In addition, an HGJB can significantly restrain the radial runout of the high-speed spindle and increase the maximum operating speed [36].
+Due to its excellent dynamic properties, HGJBs have been used in highspeed light-load rotating machinery, such as high-precision machine tool spindles and hard disks.
 Moreover, there are few studies that use herringbone grooves to improve the stability of radial suspension bearings in micro-pump.
-Inspired by this, we employ an HGJB to improve the operational stability of the micro-pump, conduct theoretical modeling and analysis to explore its dynamic and static characteristics, and verify its effect by experiments.
+Inspired by this, we employ an HGJB to improve the operational stability of the micro-pump, conduct theoretical modeling and analysis to explore its dynamic and static characteristics, and verify its effect through experiments.